invisiblethreat/docker-debug/README.md

 ## Make it yours!

-I'm happy to accept PRs, but maybe you'd have more run if you forked the repo and made something that is custom just for you!
+I'm happy to accept PRs, but maybe you'd have more fun if you forked the repo and made something that is custom just for you!